|

 the caller's name and/or the contents of the phonebook's Comment

-field can be played back.
-Using TTS for voicing via modem With TTS, all announcements to be played back in the telephone line,
+With TTS, all announcements to be played back in the telephone line,

 such as the answering machine greeting message, can be specified by